DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-12-01-predictive_maintenance_data_science.md

   twitter_image: /assets/images/data_science_6.jpg
 keywords:
 - Clustering
-- Predictive Maintenance
+- Predictive maintenance
-- Anomaly Detection
+- Anomaly detection
 - Regression
-- Machine Learning
+- Machine learning
-- Data Science
+- Data science
 seo_description: Explore the impact of data science on predictive maintenance, including techniques like regression, anomaly detection, and clustering for failure forecasting and optimization of maintenance schedules.
 seo_title: 'Data Science in Predictive Maintenance: Techniques and Applications'
 seo_type: article
 summary: This article delves into the role of data science in predictive maintenance (PdM), explaining how methods such as regression, anomaly detection, and clustering help forecast equipment failures, reduce downtime, and optimize maintenance strategies.
 tags:
-- Data Science
+- Data science
-- Machine Learning
+- Machine learning
-- Predictive Maintenance
+- Predictive maintenance
-- Industrial Applications
+- Industrial applications
 title: The Role of Data Science in Predictive Maintenance
 ---